 With a budget of $1,500+, you'll see Murphy beds with all the bells and whistles.
-There is an abundance of stain/paint and hardware options, as well as dozens of shelving and storage designs to fit any aesthetic.
+There’s an abundance of stain/paint and hardware options and dozens of shelving and storage designs to fit any aesthetic.

-Many of the options have luxury features, such as built-in charging stations with USB ports and power outlets as well as built-in desks and light fixtures.
-One of the most expensive options on the market (nearly $10,000) includes a queen size wall bed, sofa, ottoman, wall cabinets and headboard.
+Many of the options have luxury features, such as built-in charging stations with USB ports and power outlets and built-in desks and light fixtures.
+One of the most expensive options on the market (nearly $10,000) includes a queen size wall bed, sofa, ottoman, wall cabinets, and headboard.
 The back wall of that wall bed is even upholstered to match the sofa.

-In conclusion, purchasing a Murphy bed is not only a great investment for maximizing your space, but it is an investment in your health.
-A quality bed makes a big difference in your sleep habits and happiness, according to The Sleep Foundation.
-It is not a time to cut corners, but you don't have to break the bank, either.
-Well crafted, affordable Murphy beds models, such as the Lori Wall Bed, are the sweet middle where affordability and quality meet the wants and needs of most buyers.
+In conclusion, purchasing a Murphy bed is not only an excellent investment for maximizing your space, but it is an investment in your health.
+According to The Sleep Foundation, a quality bed makes a big difference in your sleep habits and happiness.
+It's not a time to cut corners, but you don't have to break the bank.
+Well-crafted, affordable Murphy beds models, such as the Lori Wall Bed, are the sweet middle where affordability and quality meet the wants and needs of most buyers.